RaghavVignesh/Spoonacular-API/README.md

 For Security Reasons, The secret key for accessing the API is read from a config file.
-You will need to enter your own secret key in the config file for accessing the Spoonocular API for which you need a Spoonocular Account.
+You will need to enter your own secret key in the config file for accessing the Spoonacular API for which you need a Spoonacular Account.

 To avoid, making multiple requests to the API, The API response has been configured to return 20 recipes for a single